Gualberto-Vannini/opening_hours/README.md

 includes tests for core hook on [src/hooks/useCurrentDay.ts](https://github.com/Gualberto-Vannini/opening_hours/blob/main/src/hooks/__tests__/useCurrentDay.test.ts) related to checking the current date.
 The `useCurrentDay` hook comes with a simple test suite to ensure that it is returning the correct day of the week and isToday value for the specified checkDay.
 The test checks for the current day of the week as well as a future day of the week to ensure that the hook is working as expected.

-The test file can be executed with `yarn test`
+The test specific file can be executed with `jest src/utils/helpers/__tests__/formatDateHelper.test.ts` or all test can be executed with `yarn test`

 ## Redux
 Once the components are defined, they are tied to the management of information through the application.
 For this, Redux is implemented with the store-reducer-action structure as usual, however, not only the data is handled through the actions but the success, error and loading responses are also defined by the same form.